kmtsering/Food-Recipe-Web-Scraper/README.md

 ## 3. Instructions for use

-Assume you have a user (me) who wants to download your code and try out your program.
-Write some sample code and instructions on how to use your program that somebody who is almost totally unfamiliar with your project would be able to follow.

 Please begin by loading the code onto your IDE of choice.

 To utilize this program, please install BeautifulSoup4 through the following command.
 If pip installer is not availible to you, please follow pip installation instructions through this link: https://pip.pypa.io/en/stable/installation/